 If your lawyer is part of a legal team, he or she may work with a partner within the firm to build your brain injury case.
 This may be helpful in a case that requires in-depth research into negligence laws, especially if the other party is denying fault.
 You may work with more than one attorney if partnership resources are utilized during the creation of your case.

 Your life can change forever when a loved one suffers a traumatic brain injury, but there are a variety of legal resources available that may assist you.
-Speak to a lawyer, like a brain injury lawyer, today for additional information and assistance.
+Speak to a lawyer, today for additional information and assistance.